psholtz/Puzzles/ruby/mazes/maze3/README.txt

 2. Update the set of frontier cells.
 3. Randomly select a frontier cell, and add it to the maze.
 4. "Knock down" the wall between these two cells.
-5. Go back to Step 2, and repeat until threre are no more frontier cells.
+5. Go back to Step 2, and repeat until there are no more frontier cells.

 The algorithm terminates when there are no more frontier cells to choose from.